 On campus and through nearby salons, OES offers fencing opportunities for every style and age:

-- Varsity and Junior Varsity teams for Upper School and Middle School students
+- Varsity and Junior Varsity teams for Upper School and Middle School students.

-- Summer camps for students in second through sixth grade
+- Summer camps for students grades 2–6.

 - Varsity and Junior Varsity teams participate in the Oregon Interscholastic Fencing League.